UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 # Get started here

-In order to use UPPMAX resources, you need to be a member of a project and a user account.
+- In order to use UPPMAX resources, you need to be a member of a project and a user account.
+- Your user account is a personal log-in to our systems.
+- Computer resources like CPU-hours and disk storage are allocated to projects.

 ## PIs